 There's a style of writing called pilish.
 The lengths of consecutive words match the digits of the pi.
 For example:

 May I have a large container of coffee beans – 314159265 in pilish, if eight digits to remember is enough; and

 How I need a drink, alcoholic in nature, after the heavy lectures involving quantum mechanics! – for fifteen digits.

-That's a great method to memorize the pi digits, as the brain is far better at remembering words than it is vast strings of numbers.
+That's an excellent method to memorize the pi digits, as the brain is far better at remembering words than vast strings of numbers.
 Maybe you'll exercise your mind and invent your own pilish story?

-Several books about pi constant have been published.
-There are of course standard mathematical essays among them, but not only - even full books are written in pilish!
+Several books about the pi constant have been published.
+There are, of course, standard mathematical essays among them, but not only – even full books are written in pilish!
 The one called "Not A Wake: A Dream Embodying π's Digits Fully for 10000 Decimals" by Mike Keith holds the record of the longest pilish text with 10,000 digits.

 There's a Pi day celebrated by many π enthusiasts.
 It's on March 14, as the date suggests (3/14).
 A few years ago, in 2015, there was a "special" Pi day, as the next two digits appeared in the date (3/14/15).
 And time – 9:26:53 – added even more digits!
 How can you celebrate this special geek day?
-Dress like Albert Einstein (he has birthday on the Pi day) and eat circular treats all day: from obvious pies (πs?) to pancakes to almost-perfectly-round pizzas.
+Dress like Albert Einstein (he has his birthday on Pi day) and eat circular treats all day: from obvious pies (πs?) to pancakes to almost-perfectly-round pizzas.

-Although learning π to hundreds or thousands of digits may be fun (?), it was determined that only 38 decimal places are enough to measure the circumference of the observable universe.
-With the accuracy of the width of a hydrogen atom.
-Check out the video about π and size of the Universe by mathematician James Grime on the Numberphile channel.
+Although learning π to hundreds or thousands of digits may be fun (?), it was determined that only 38 decimal places are enough to measure the circumference of the observable Universe, with the accuracy of the width of a hydrogen atom.
+Check out the video about π and the size of the Universe by mathematician James Grime on the.

 Squaring the circle